 About

-Hailing from from Fort Worth, TX, Anthony has traveled cross-country in search of underappreciated vernacular architecture, utilizing his eye for photography by documenting examples of regional, traditional building construction.
+Hailing from from Fort Worth, TX, Anthony studied architecture and historic preservation at The University of Texas at Austin School of Architecture where he received his Bachelor of Architecture summa cum laude.
+In his free time, Anthony travels across the Lone Star State and beyond in search of underappreciated vernacular architecture, utilizing his eye for photography by documenting examples of traditional building construction.
 Ventures farther afield include visits to nineteen foreign countries, providing a global context that informs and inspires his design work.
-Another interest is music: Anthony is a volunteer carillonneur at the Netherlands Carillon in Arlington, VA.
-He learnt to play the tower bells at his alma mater, where he performed weekly as a member of UT Austin’s Guild of Student Carillonneurs.
+Another interest is music: Anthony is a former volunteer carillonneur at the Netherlands Carillon in Arlington, VA.
+He learnt to play the tower bells in college, where he was a member of the UT Austin Guild of Student Carillonneurs.

 Contact